 Naturally, with exponential growth comes stiff competition.
 Finding your footing as a scale-up is complicated as it is.
 Doing so, while building a reputation and trying to gain momentum, is even harder.
 With limited budgets and high expectations, many brands turn to PR as a cost-effective solution to aid with their expansion efforts.

 Solaris, Europe’s biggest embedded finance platform, understood from the get-go that investing in a PR strategy was non-negotiable.
-We sat down with Ansgar Holtmann, Communications and Content Manager at Solaris, to learn why.
+We sat down with Ansgar Holtmann, formerly Communications and Content Manager at Solaris, to learn why.

 Among the most disruptive players in the fintech industry stands Solaris: a Berlin-based embedded finance platform that enables any business to offer financial services.
 Solaris strives to bring together the best of the worlds of technology and banking, all while taking care of regulatory complexities for their clients.